Support for Clean Technology Businesses during COVID-19

 2. What support is available to help businesses avoid layoffs?

-The Canada Emergency Wage Subsidy (CEWS) provides up to 75% wage subsidy for qualifying businesses, for up to 24 weeks, retroactive to March 15, 2020, and available until August 29, 2020.
+The Canada Emergency Wage Subsidy (CEWS) provides up to 75% wage subsidy for qualifying businesses, retroactive to March 15, 2020, and available until December 19, 2020.
 This will help businesses to keep and return workers to the payroll.

 - Available to qualifying employers of all sizes, including individuals, taxable corporations, and partnerships consisting of eligible employers, non-profit organizations and registered charities.